kumbulanit/t-sql/tech company/untitled/Module 4/Lab_Querying_Multiple_Tables.md

 - Manager name (if applicable)
 - BaseSalary and hire date
 - Only include active employees
-- Order by department, then by salary descending
+- Order by department, then by BaseSalary descending

 **Question 1.1.2**: Project Team Composition
 Build a project team report displaying: